moolite/marrani.lol/content/amiga/UFO/index.md

 On emulated 68040 with FS-UAE (140K dhrystone in SysInfo) the game is indeed much smoother than without using FBlit which is really nice.
 Funnily enough, FBlit seems to do some weird high level buffer swapping because when you run UFO with FBlit some sound effects are swapped with others :)

-Curious to run it on my real 68060/50Mhz and JITed version of FS-UAE (for now the x64 version since ARM64 one doesn't yet support JIT acceleration).
+Curious to run it on my real 68060/50Mhz and JITed version of FS-UAE (for now the x64 version).

 {{< mOoNsHaDo >}}